elektrofuzzis/ftDuinoTX-T-/README.md

 <hr width="100%" />

-Changelog: 05/2019 - The new version don't wait on a serial connection during bootup.
+Changelog: 05/2019 - The new version doesn't wait on a serial connection during bootup.
 So you can run the ftDuino without a PC connected to the USB bus.